laminsowe123/laminsowe123.github.io-/docs/design.md

 # Design

 ## User Interface design
-TODO: Specify and develop a user interface mockup using a wireframe.

 ![Insert your wireframe/wireflow here](images/PublicToilet.png)
-TODO: repeat as necessary

 The user interface design is a crucial aspect of the public toilet finder system, as it directly impacts the user experience and usability of the platform.
 The following is a proposed design for the user interface: